suyeonme/metta-meditation-app/README.md

 ## Metta: loving kindness

 > Metta is a simple meditation web application based on react.

+### Live demo
-> You can see demo [here](https://metta-meditation.netlify.app).
+You can check demo [here](https://metta-meditation.netlify.app).

 <br>